nrupatunga/nrupatunga.github.io/_includes/cv.md

 ## My Interests
 <table class="table table-hover">
 <td class='col-md-3'>
-My current research is focused on applying Deep Learning to Visual SLAM.
-This includes improving different components of the Visual SLAM by adding contextual information to the existing pipeline.
+My current research is focussed on applying Deep Learning to Visual Recognition problems and also improving different components of Visual SLAM (Simultaneous Localization And Mapping) algorithm by adding semantic information of the Scene to enhance user experience in AR applications

 Previously, I have worked on developing deep learning models for classification, recognition and segmentation problems.
 I was also